About Botdoc

 Patent

-United States Patent No. 10,999,259 extends the protection of the SDT Engine architecture.
-Patents now cover the foundational mechanism in multiple dimensions.
+US Patent No. 10,999,259 extends protection of the SDT Engine architecture across multiple dimensions.

 Capability

 Multi-step workflows in one recipient session.
-Push, Pull, signing, payment, ID capture, and ID verification can now be composed inside a single P2 container with shared state, shared audit context, and one recipient experience.
+Push, Pull, signing, payment, ID capture composed inside one container.

 Patent